• HSR2026

 • Craig McEachern, Parsons (Moderator) Bio

-• Maria Luisa Dominguez, Chief Project Management Officer, ALTO - Canada Bio
+• Maria Luisa Dominguez, ALTO - Canada Bio

 TOPICS: An exploration of the various mega project delivery models and the benefits and drawbacks of each; Case studies from across America and around the globe.